-4. Experimental Results
+4 Experimental Results

 The methodology introduced in this paper for the construction of Web community directories has been tested in the context of a research project, which focuses on the analysis of usage data from the proxy server logs of an Internet Service Provider.
-We analyzed log files consisting of 781,069 records, and the results are presented here.
+We analyzed log files consisting of 781,069 records.
 In the stage of pre-processing, data cleaning has been performed and the remaining data has been characterized using the hierarchical agglomerative clustering mentioned in section 3.1.
 The process resulted in the creation of 998 distinct categories.
 Based on these characterized data, we constructed 2,253 user sessions, using a time-interval of 60 minutes as a threshold on the "silence" period between two consecutive requests from the same IP.
 After mapping the Web pages of the sessions to the categories of the hierarchy, we translated the sessions into binary vectors and analyzed them by the CDM algorithm, in order to identify community models, in the form of topic trees.
-The resulting models were evaluated using the two measures that were mentioned in section 3.3, i.e. the distinctiveness and the number of distinct categories, while varying the connectivity threshold.
-Figures 4 and 5 present the results of this process.